 It is not enough for a company to put an open-door policy out there, employees have to practice it too.
 For this to work out smoothly, the first actions have to be taken by organizational management.
 Employees need to see their leaders ask for their feedback.
 This will inspire them to do the same among themselves.

 Managers also have to be excellent observers of their team.
-With everybody busy, leaders need to know when morale is down within the team and proactively reach out to their employees.
+Great leaders will know when morale is down among their team members and proactively reach out to them.
 This step will help eliminate the fear that some employees might have about speaking up.

 4. Always provide feedback